Staff Retirement Plan Benefits - Plan B

 You will receive an annual statement showing the single life annuity amount you can expect to receive at normal retirement age.
 Participants also have the opportunity to view their benefit on-line.

-Your default ID is your Social Security number and your default password is your birth month and year -- MMYY
+- Enter ID, password and select Participant on the log in screen.
+If you have not previously registered, the default ID is your Social Security number and the default password is your birth month and year -- MMYY

-You will be prompted to change your password to a combination of letters and numbers with a minimum of six and a maximum of 10 characters.
-Note that the password must begin and end with an alphabetic character.
+- Prompts are provided to change to a personal password consisting of a combination of letters and numbers with a minimum of six and a maximum of 10 characters and must begin and end with an alphabetic character.

 Once you have logged in you will view the "At-A-Glance" screen providing a snapshot of your benefit.
 Click on the Benefit Calculation tab to run estimated calculations.
 The system provides default assumptions that will calculate a benefit based on your leaving the university on the current date and commencing benefit at age 65.
 If you plan to work another five, ten or more years, click the “add” link and change the termination date to run additional calculations.